Engineering symmetry-protected topological states in waveguide arrays: Symmetries in photonic waveguide array

 \section{Symmetries in photonic waveguide array}

 We consider one-dimensional optical waveguide arrays with evanescent coupling, where the refractive index is modulated periodically along one spatial direction (the $x$-axis) while light propagates along the $z$-axis.
 In this geometry, the paraxial wave equation assumes the form of a Schrödinger equation with the propagation coordinate $z$ playing the role of time~\cite{Longhi2009,Szameit2010}.
-When the coupling strength $\kappa$ remains uniform along the propagation axis—as illustrated in Fig.~\ref{fig:photonic}—the effective Hamiltonian is $z$-independent, analogous to a static quantum system.
-Conversely, when the coupling varies with $z$, the Hamiltonian becomes $z$-dependent.
-We consider periodic modulation, as shown in Fig.~\ref{fig:photonic}, in which the coupling parameters $\theta_{1,2}$ repeat with period $Z$, realizing a photonic analog of the Floquet version~\cite{Rechtsman2013,Rudner2020}.
+This becomes clear when we consider envelope $\psi(\textbf{r}_\perp,z)$ that varies on length scales much greater than wavelength $\lambda$ of the optical field $E(\textbf{r}_\perp,z)$.
+Then the optical field is decomposed to $\psi(\textbf{r}_\perp,z)\,e^{i k_0 n_0 z}$, where $\psi(\textbf{r}_\perp,z)$ obeys